-Between July 1 and November 1, Washington Writers’ Publishing House (WWPH) will accept manuscripts for entry in our annual book competitions, The Jean Feldman Poetry Prize and The Washington Writers’ Publishing House Fiction Prize.
+Between July 1 and November 15, Washington Writers’ Publishing House (WWPH) will accept manuscripts for entry in our annual book competitions, The Jean Feldman Poetry Prize and The Washington Writers’ Publishing House Fiction Prize.
 Writers who live within a 75 mile radius of the U.S. Capitol in the District of Columbia, Maryland and Virginia are eligible to enter these competitions.
-The winning manuscripts will be published in the fall of 2018.
 Staffed by previous winners who volunteer their time and skills, WWPH is a non-profit cooperative press reflecting the cultural and racial diversity of the greater Washington, Baltimore and Northern Virginia areas.
 Judging is traditionally performed by WWPH members who read the anonymous manuscripts.
 The winners will receive $1,000 and 50 copies of the book.

 Poets living within 75 driving miles of the U.S. Capitol (including the District of Columbia, the Baltimore area and Northern Virginia) are invited to submit a manuscript of between 50-70 pages in length, single or 1 1/2 spaced.
 Manuscripts will be accepted via Submittable.

 To enter, click here.
 A $25 reading fee will be charged upon submission.
 Do not include your name, address or other identifying information on the submitted document; manuscripts must be anonymous.